sbojorge/peachesncream/README.md

 * Django Allauth
     * Authentication and authorisation were done using [Django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html)
 * Django Crispy forms
+* Django RichTextField
+    * Text editor for assisting the user to create the grocery shopping lists and add widgets
 * Materialize
 * GitHub
 * Convertio